Bankrupting DoS Attackers: Analysis of

-Let $X$ be the total amount overpaid by good jobs in \LinPow.
+\end{lemma} \begin{proof} Let $X$ be the total amount overpaid by good jobs in \LinPow.
 We will give two upperbounds on $X$ and then combine them.

-First, by Lemma~\ref{l:maxRBThresh} and the fact that for all $i\geq 1$, $B_i \leq B$, we know that the maximum RB cost any good job can over pay is at most $4 \estGap^2\sqrt{B + 1}$.
+First, by Lemma~\ref{l:maxRBThresh} and the fact that for all $i\geq 1$, $B_i \leq B$, we know that the maximum amount any good job can overpay is at most $6 \estGap^2\sqrt{B + 1}$.
 Multiplying by all good jobs, we get:

 Next, let $S$ be the set of indices of epochs that have overpaying jobs.
 Then, by Lemma~\ref{l:overpayEpoch}:

 In the above, the fourth step holds by noting that the sum of the $B_{j-1}$ and $B_j$ terms are both at most $B$, applying Cauchy-Schwartz to both sums, and noting that the sum of the $\sqrt{B_i}$ can never be larger than $B$.